The microservice architecture is like a honeycomb.

 Microservice architecture is not an invention but an evolution of the previous architecture patterns.
 The platform of microservice architecture is greatly influenced by disruptive innovation trends in social media, Cloud, and the Internet of Things to quickly penetrate the market.

-Why these companies shifted and why you must also…
+Why these companies shifted and you should too…

-Before we hustle to the answer to this question, we must divulge on the limitations of traditional architecture which we have discussed in our previous blog.
+Before we hustle to the answer to this question, we must divulge on the limitations of traditional architecture which we have discussed in our previous blog on microservice architecture.

 In the traditional monolithic architecture, the software was built as a unified whole, a big autonomous unit which contained components that were interconnected and interdependent.
 As the software used to grow bigger, more complexities were added.
 Even the smallest change or a bug-fix required re-deployment.

 Microservice architecture solved this issue with its decentralized, loosely coupled pattern.
 The services here are fine-grained and the protocols are lightweight.
 Let’s crystallize some main advantages of this architecture which makes it more comprehensive:

 With microservice-based platform – the influx of demand, increased productivity, the large increase in users, workload, and transactions can be managed without undue strain.
 It enables the system to handle the growing amount of work with additional resources added to the system.
 This way, microservices harbor growth with a good user experience which in turn increases ROI.